Taner-Tun/E-Commerce/README.md

 ## Build

 This project has been built using Vite.
-Vite is a frontend developing environment that aims to provide a faster and leaner development experience for modern web projects.
+Vite is a frontend developing environment that aims to Provide a faster and leaner development experience for modern web projects.

 To create a project, simply type: